10 Steps: How to Apply for Scholarships for international students

 Don’t ignore the small funds.
 Some scholarships worth $1,000 or less may be less competitive, which could give you more advantage.

-Applying for scholarships that require submitting an essay can increase your chance of success if you put in the effort to write a winning easy.
+Applying for scholarships that require submitting an essay can increase your chance of success if you put in the effort to write a winning essay.
 Let your passion resonate with the scholarship committee members.
 Be personal.
 Reveal who you are and why you deserve a scholarship more than everyone else.
 Don’t sound pitiful.
-Instead emphasize on how you solved a problem or overcame adversity in your life.
+Instead, emphasize how you solved a problem or overcame adversity in your life.
 And how you believe you can do even more if given a scholarship.

 Leave a Comment